dolliver/airlines/flights/README.md

 ### About

-This project was created as part of MTT evaluation for a Senior Server Developer, and the solution created by Douglas Oliveira..
+This project was created as part of MTT technical evaluation.
+This solution was created by Douglas Oliveira.

 The goal is to allow create a REST endpoint where applications can consume information about flights availability, searching by Airport Origin, Airport Destination, Departure Date, Return Date and number of passengers.
 This webservice should consume an airline webservice to obtain such information.

 ### Components Used